RENOLEVES/sumo-traffic-py/README.md

 <label><h2> Added SUMO Tools </h2></label>
 Note: All folders and files are located in the 'sumoplustools' directory <br/>

+<label><h3> Bus Network </h3></label>
+Works with the bus network including the bus stops, bus paths, and creating bus trips.

+Contains the following files:
+* createBusLines.py
+* createBusStops.py
+* createBusTrips.py

+createBusStops.py: Creates a SUMO additional file containing the stops where buses stop to pick up and drop pedestrians provided by a shape-like file. <br/>
+createBusLines.py: Creates a SUMO route file containing the paths where bus take provided by a shape-like file and a bus stops SUMO additional file. <br/>
+createBusTrips.py: Creates a SUMO route file containing the buses and their trips provided by a bus line SUMO route file.

 <label><h3> Charging Station </h3></label>
 Works with charging stations and vehicles with batteries.

 Contains the following files:
-* addChargingStations.py
+* createChargingStations.py
 * routeToCharge.py

-addChargingStation.py : Creates a SUMO additional file containing the charging stations provided by a CSV, JSON, or XML. <br/>
+createChargingStation.py : Creates a SUMO additional file containing the charging stations provided by a CSV, JSON, or XML. <br/>
 routeToCharge.py : Reroutes vehicles to the closest charging station when low on battery power.
 Can only be run while a traCI connection has been established to a SUMO server.

 <label><h3> Create Map </h3></label>